julvera/chat_app/README.md

 - Find a way to implement "forgot password" feature. maybe use email adresses for login
 - Make the image uploaded clickable so the message receiver can see it bigger and save it
 - Make HomePage loading quicker.
 Might be slow because of a dirty DB request.
+- Make title in messages be the username we are chatting with and not just "ChatApp" -